pfreyp/SC17_Developer_Lab/FFMPEG_Lab.md

 ```
 Notice that the picture quality is similar for both encoders.
 The HEVC encoder running on F1 is not only much faster, but it also provides better compression without sacrificing quality.

 Finally, a profile summary was generated when running the HEVC encoder on F1.
-It is a report which helps profile the performance of the application running on F1.
-The summary is available in both html and csv formats.
+This report helps profile the performance of the application running on F1.

 * Open the SDAccel HTML profile summary in a web browser.
 ```